citp/privacy-policy-historical/c/ca/cal/californiapsychics.com.md

 **THIS SERVICE IS FOR ENTERTAINMENT PURPOSES ONLY.
 YOU MUST BE EIGHTEEN YEARS OF AGE OR OLDER TO USE THE PREMIUM AREAS OF THIS SERVICE.
 ALL CREDIT CARD PURCHASES MUST BE MADE BY THE CARD HOLDER.
 AT CALIFORNIA PSYCHICS WE WANT YOU TO ENJOY AND BENEFIT FROM YOUR READING.
 OUR PSYCHICS MAKE EVERY EFFORT TO PROVIDE YOU WITH HELPFUL ADVICE.
 HOWEVER, THIS INFORMATION SHOULD NOT BE USED IN PLACE OF ANY RECOMMENDATIONS BY MEDICAL, LEGAL, OR FINANCIAL PROFESSIONALS OR OTHER PROFESSIONAL COUNSELORS.
 IT IS YOUR RESPONSIBILITY TO EVALUATE ANY INFORMATION, OPINION, ADVICE OR OTHER CONTENT AVAILABLE THROUGH CALIFORNIA PSYCHICS.**

 **The Information We Collect.**
 At California Psychics® you can do a variety of things!
 You may be able to talk to a psychic, enter contests, participate in surveys, subscribe to a service (like our horoscopes), take quizzes, post to message boards, or participate in a chat room.
 When you visit CaliforniaPsychics.com we collect your IP address and standard web log information, such as your browser type and the pages you accessed on our website.
 The types of personally identifiable information (i.e. information that can directly identify you or indicate where you might be contacted) that may be collected at these pages includes: name, address, age, date of birth, sex, e-mail address, telephone number, fax number, credit card information, and information about your interests in and use of various services.
-You can view or change your information at any time.
-You can view or change your information at any time. [ Click here](https://web.archive.org/sub/horoscope_subscription_v3.aspx) to edit your profile or send an email to [ info@californiapsychics.com](mailto:info@californiapsychics.com).
+You can view or change your information at any time.[ Click here](https://web.archive.org/sub/horoscope_subscription_v3.aspx) to edit your profile or send an email to [ info@californiapsychics.com](mailto:info@californiapsychics.com).

 We also may collect certain non-personally identifiable information (i.e. generic information that does not identify you personally) when you visit any of our web pages such as the type of browser you are using (e.g., Internet Explorer, Safari, Firefox), the type of operating system you are using, (e.g., Windows or Mac) and the domain name of your Internet service provider.